Vitamins & Minerals that support your immune system

 - Reduction of the frequency of viral infections specifically impacting the upper respiratory system.

-I would also like to reiterate the importance of getting the basics right as part of supporting your immunity.
-Taking high quality vitamins and minerals without addressing areas such as your general nutrition, sleep, stress, movement and relationships is like building a boat out of rotten wood and golden nails.
+Taking vitamins and minerals without addressing areas such as your general nutrition, sleep, stress, movement and relationships is like building a boat out of rotten wood and golden nails.

 - Seifter et al (1973) Thymotrophic action of vitamin A, federation preceedings, 32;947